Giwan/giwan.github.io/README.md

 ## PWA Configuration

 ### Manifest Configuration
-The web app manifest is located at `public/manifest.json` and includes:
+The web app manifest is generated via the VitePWA integration in `astro.config.ts` (values sourced from `src/config.ts`) and includes:

 ```json
 {